-Rob Gordon, PhD, is the vice-president of research at Wilfrid Laurier University.
-In this role, which he started in November 2015, his primary focus involves building Laurier’s research enterprise and promoting its value and importance.
+Rob Gordon, PhD, is the provost and vice-president: academic at Wilfrid Laurier University.
+Previously, he was the vice-president of research and his primary focus involved building Laurier’s research enterprise and promoting its value and importance.
 The scope and impact of research at Laurier has increased significantly in recent years, reflecting its central and growing role in the life of the university.

 Gordon serves as Laurier’s research champion, driving a strategic, self-reflective research culture.
 He also has overall responsibility for leadership in and administration of research and other scholarly activities at all of Laurier’s campuses.
-In addition to being vice-president of research, Gordon holds a faculty appointment at Laurier’s Department of Geography and Environmental Studies.
-He is also acting provost at Laurier, a role that he will hold until June 2018.
+In addition to being provost and vice-president: academic, Gordon holds a faculty appointment at Laurier’s Department of Geography and Environmental Studies.

 In 2008, Gordon became the sixth dean of the Ontario Agricultural College (OAC) at the University of Guelph, a position he held until joining Laurier.
 In his role as dean, he led the largest agriculture and food faculty in Canada.
 Through his leadership, OAC was ranked first in Canada, fifth in North America and ninth globally in agriculture and food research impact.